-The master was going on a journey and would be gone for a period of time.
+The master was going on a journey and would be gone for a period.
 I infer it to be a long period of time.
 His Talents, whether they were money, property, investments or the Kingdom of God, were to be left in the hands of three stewards.
-They were to be responsible for managing the affairs of the master.
+They were to manage the affairs of the master.

 To one steward he gave 5 Talents, to the second steward he gave 2 Talents and to the third steward he gave 1 Talent… all according to their ability.

-As the story goes, the master returned after a period of time.
+As the story goes, the master returned.
 He met with the three stewards to see how well they had managed his Talents.